WebDevByDesign/MyCompanyLibrary/README.md

  ```npm i```
 Once all packages have been installed, in your terminal, run the following line of code:
 ```node app.js```
 This will starts the prompts and options for the app.
-Choose based onpreference.
+Choose based on preference.
 ## Contribution
 If you would like to contribute to this repo, you will need to clone the repo locally and then create a pull request via GitHub.
 ## License